thenexthub/Codira/docs/OwnershipManifesto.md

 Undefined enforcement means that conflicts are not detected either statically or dynamically, and instead simply have undefined behavior.
-This is not a desirable mechanism for ordinary code given Swift's "safe by default" design, but it's the only real choice for things like unsafe pointers.
+This is not a desirable mechanism for ordinary code given Codira's "safe by default" design, but it's the only real choice for things like unsafe pointers.

 Undefined enforcement will be used for: